Kotti/Kotti/docs/first_steps/tut-1.rst

 Creating the Add-On Package
 ---------------------------

-To create our add-on, we'll use the standard Pyramid tool ``pcreate``.
-The scaffold ``kotti_addon`` was installed as part of Kotti.
+To create our add-on, we use the standard Pyramid tool ``pcreate``, with ``kotti_addon``, a scaffold that was installed as part of Kotti.

 .. code-block:: bash

   bin/pcreate -s kotti_addon kotti_mysite

-Running this command, it will ask us a number of questions.
-Hit enter for every question to accept the defaults.
+The script will ask a number of questions.
+It is safe to accept the defaults.
 When finished, observe that a new directory called ``kotti_mysite`` was added to the current working directory, as mysite/kotti_mysite.

 Installing Our New Add-On